MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 2 Processing parameters
 ------------------------
-Important processing paramters of the Indicator function and the Farnebäck method are:
+Important processing paramters of the indicator function and the Farnebäck method are:

 3 How to run the code?
 ----------------------